l-catallo/json-vars/README.md

 #### Nesting Variables

-Variables can also be places inside a Variable's name or a string Argument, this works only for unquoted strings.
+Variables can also be placed inside a Variable's name or a string Argument, this works only for unquoted strings.

 So in `"${self:foo.${env:ENV_VAR}}"` the inner variable will be resolved and